viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 The tellurium coverage is 0.40 monolayers, which corresponds to 4 tellurium atoms per surface unit cell.

-From experiments, we have a set of 79 beams in our energy range (20 to 500eV) – stored in the file :ref:`EXPBEAMS.csv<expbeams>`.
-These beams correspond to a total energy range of around 17500 eV, of which only around 1800 eV are from integer beams. :numref:`Cu(111)-Te_LEED_pattern` shows a Snapshot of the experimental LEED pattern.
+From experiments, we have a set of 79 beams in our energy range (20 to 500 eV), stored in the file :ref:`EXPBEAMS.csv<expbeams>`.
+These beams correspond to a total energy range of around 17500 eV, of which only around 1800 eV  are from integer beams. :numref:`Cu(111)-Te_LEED_pattern` shows a snapshot of the experimental LEED pattern.

 For our example analysis we start from a qualitatively correct structure model (:ref:`POSCAR file<poscar>`) with correct layer stacking